mperez10/spark-training/README.md

 ![](./src/main/resources/images/historical.png)

+### Conclusions

+Of the three brands dominating the 2021 market, only Chevrolet appeared in the previous rankings.
+Kia which appears first in the 2021 ranking, in the 2020 ranking it was ranked 11th.
+Hyundai appearing third in the 2021 ranking, in the 2020 ranking it was ranked 8th.

+### Final conclusion on "the history and future of brands" for this data set

+The dominance in the car market has been varying year after year, but there are some brands that are highly valued by the general public.
+Among these we find Toyota, Ford and Chevrolet.
+We should mention that Chevrolet has been always fighting in the ranking between the years 2015 to 2021.
+It is also worth mentioning that in the last year of the study, 2021, there are brands that promise future growth, such as Kia and Hyundai.
+However, we will only be able to verify this promise with the passage of time and new market studies.

 ### Car segment history by brand

 In this analysis, we have a summary of the percentage occupied by each brand and segment in the total dataset of the cars listed in Cargurus.